 - Worn down, loose or fractured teeth

-The Bruxism Association reports that 70% of teeth grinding in adults is related to stress or anxiety.
+It has been found that 70% of teeth grinding in adults is related to stress or anxiety.
 Other factors that contribute to teeth grinding include smoking, drinking alcohol, sleep apnea (pauses in breathing during sleep) and caffeine.
+Visit your dentist to discuss and potentially correct any issues you have from Bruxism.

 Tooth grinding also occurs in children, but the causes are different.
 Misaligned teeth, mouth irritation or allergies can cause kids to grind their teeth.
 Most kids outgrow tooth grinding by adolescence.